napari/napari/docs/plugins/index.md

 New plugins should target `npe2`.
 See the {ref}`npe2-getting-started`.

-For a guide on how to create a plugin using `napari-plugin-engine`, see {ref}`plugins-for-plugin-developers`.
+For a guide on how to create a plugin using the original `napari-plugin-engine`, see {ref}`plugins-for-plugin-developers`.
 For a complete list of _hook specifications_ that developers can implement, see the {ref}`hook-specifications-reference`.